-Stage Description Participants and responsible persons Deadlines 1 Explanation of AUCA and ES rules for senior Chair of the First week after thesis writing department, spring break students 2 Tentative Senior thesis topic proposal (3-4 Students, last Monday of pages) and preliminary list of bibliography as a chair of the April of junior

-1 final research work for the Research Methods department, year course professor of at 5 p.m.
-"Research Methods" course 3 Preliminary approval of senior thesis topics and Chair and Final exams supervisors by department faculty of the week department, supervisors 4 Filling out the "Responsibilities and Terms of Students, Add/drop period Arrangement" agreement for fall semester supervisors in fall semester 5 University approval of senior thesis topics and Chair of the By AUCA supervisors by department department, schedule in fall office manager, semester administration 6 Searching and evaluation of bibliography and Students, First week after Ũ relevant data.
-Screening main sources and Supervisor, fall break preliminary elaboration of factual materials professor of init of our related to the topic of the senior thesis: 10 pages Senior thesis written by senior student as a midterm work at seminar I the Senior thesis seminar I. Symmal I 7 Preparation of the preliminary version of the Students, Final exams / · · · · · · week in fall Introduction, 1 chapter of the senior thesis and its Supervisor, submission to the supervisor for the review on professor of Senior thesis semester basis of which the supervisor gives recommendations to the student: 20 pages seminar I written by senior student as a final work at Senior thesis seminar I. ~ .
-8 Report of supervisor of fall semester student's Supervisors, Final exams work. students week in fall semester 9 Filling out the "Responsibilities and Terms of Supervisors, First week of Arrangement" agreement for spring semester Students, spring semester chair of the department 10 Preparation of the preliminary version of the 2 Students, First Monday chapter of the senior thesis, conclusion and its Supervisor, after spring submission to the supervisor for the review on professor of break basis of which the supervisor gives Senior thesis recommendations to the student: 30 pages seminar II written by senior student as a midterm work at the Senior thesis seminar II.
-11 Preliminary defense Students, First week after supervisors, spring break chair and Spring oroux faculty of the department, 12 A complete rough draft of the conjor thesis for Middla April 12 A complete rough draft of the senior thesis for the defense: 30 50 pages written by student and Students, Middle April the defense: 30-50 pages written by student and Supervisor, at 5 p.m. approved by supervisor (content) and professor professor of of Senior thesis seminar II (formal Senior thesis correspondences) as a final work at the Senior seminar II thesis seminar II.

-13 Report of supervisor of spring semester student's work.
-Supervisors, students Last day of regular classes 14 Submission of the final version of the senior thesis: 3 (three) bounded copies and 1 (one) electronic copy to the ES department Students, Chair of the department, office manager First week of May 15 Submission of the review report of the supervisor and the external reviewer in paper and electronic format to the ES department Supervisor, external reviewer Middle of May 16 Final defense Students, state exam commission, chair of the department, office manager State exam period
+Stage Description Participants and responsible persons Deadlines 1 Explanation of AUCA and ES rules for senior thesis writing Chair of the department, students First week after spring break 2 Tentative Senior thesis topic proposal (3-4 pages) and preliminary list of bibliography as a final research work for the Research Methods course Students, chair of the department, professor of "Research Methods" course last Monday of April of junior year at 5 p.m.
+3 Preliminary approval of senior thesis topics and supervisors by department Chair and faculty of the department, supervisors Final exams week 4 Filling out the "Responsibilities and Terms of Arrangement" agreement for fall semester Students, supervisors September 3-13, 2013 5 University approval of senior thesis topics and supervisors by department Chair of the department, office manager, administration September 27, 2013 6 Searching and evaluation of bibliography and Students, с · 0.4.1.01 relevant data.
+Screening main sources and Supervisor, October 21, preliminary elaboration of factual materials professor of Senior thesis 2013 related to the topic of the senior thesis: 10 pages seminar I (literature review and complete the Form (see seminar I attachment 2) written by senior student as a midtern work at the Senior thesis corriger I 7 midterm work at the Senior thesis seminar I. Ctudorata December 10 7 Preparation of the preliminary version of the Students, December, 19, Introduction, 1 chapter of the senior thesis and its Supervisor, 2013 submission to the supervisor for the review on professor of basis of which the supervisor gives Senior thesis recommendations to the student: 20 pages seminar I (literature review, findings, methodology, preliminary analysis) written by senior student 0 as a final work at Senior thesis seminar I. с .
+D 8 Report of supervisor of fall semester student's Supervisors, December 21, 0 work. students 2013 9 Filling out the "Responsibilities and Terms of Supervisors, January 16, Arrangement" agreement for spring semester Students, 2014 chair of the 10 department 10 Preparation of the preliminary version of the 2 Students, March 17, 2014 chapter of the senior thesis, conclusion and its Supervisor, submission to the supervisor for the review on professor of basis of which the supervisor gives Senior thesis recommendations to the student: 30 pages seminar II (introduction, literature review, findings, methodology, elaborated analysis) written by senior student as a midterm work at the Senior 11 thesis seminar II.
+Ctor la sta Einst sons als a fits a 11 Preliminary defense Students, First week after supervisors, spring break chair and faculty of the 10 department, A 10 2012 12 A complete rough draft of the senior thesis for Students, April 8, 2013 the defense: 30-45 pages (8 000-12 000 words) Supervisor, written by student and approved by supervisor professor of (content) and professor of Senior thesis seminar Senior thesis II (formal correspondences) as a final work at the seminar II 10 Senior thesis seminar II.
+C Amuil 26 2014 13 Report of supervisor of spring semester student's Supervisors, April 26, 2014 1 / work. students 14 Submission of the final version of the senior Students, April 29, 2014 thesis: 3 (three) bounded copies and 1 (one) Chair of the electronic copy to the ES department department, 1 7 office manager 15 Submission of the review report of the supervisor Supervisor, and the external reviewer in paper and electronic external .
+May 7, 2014 format to the ES department reviewer C 16 Final defense Students, state State exam exam period commission, May 8, - May